 They knew that only with an education would they ever be able to compete in the world into which they had migrated.

-UNICEF reports that the average indigenous child in Costa Rica attends school for only 3.4 years.
+UNICEF reported that the average indigenous child in Costa Rica attended school for only 3.4 years.

 Most children enrolled in The Bridge School Program continue their education until the 6th grade, with some going beyond into high school.